CycloneDX/cyclonedx-gradle-plugin/modify_metadata.md

     setLicenseChoice(licenseChoice)
 }
 ```
-It should be noted that License requires either Id or Name, but both can't be included at the same time.
+It should be noted that License requires __either Id or Name__, but both can't be included at the same time.

 Text and Url are optional for inclusion and multiple License can be added to LicenseChoice.